the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 When the user types into the input field, the input field's change event is captured by the event handler.
 The handler's logic uses the event's value and the state updater function to set the updated state.
 After the updated state is set in a component, the component renders again, meaning the component function runs again.
 The updated state becomes the current state and is displayed in the component's JSX.

 As an exercise, put a `console.log()` into each of your components.
 For example, the App component gets a `console.log('App renders')`, the List component gets a `console.log('List renders')` and so on.
 Now check your browser: For the first rendering, all loggings should appear, however, once you type into the HTML input field, only the Search component's logging should appear.
-That's because React only re-renders this component (and all of its child components), because its state changed.
+That's because React only re-renders this component (and all of its child components) because its state changed.

 It's important to note that the `useState` function is called a **React hook**.
 It's only one of many hooks provided by React and this section only scratched the surface.
 You will learn more about them throughout the next sections.